pongr/spracebook/README.md

 Spracebook is a native Scala SDK that provides asynchronous access to the [Facebook Graph API][1].
 It is built heavily on [spray-client][2] for async non-blocking HTTP I/O and [spray-json][3] for parsing JSON responses into Scala case classes.

+While Spracebook is in production use at [Pongr][9], it currently uses many proof-of-concept ideas and will most likely undergo heavy changes in the future.
+Thus, it's currently only at a 0.1 state.
+We would love to hear any feedback you have on the approach Spracebook takes to provide an async native Scala SDK experience for a REST web service.
+We will also be releasing similar libraries for Instagram, Twitter, etc in the future based on these ideas.

 ### sbt

 Spracebook releases are in the central Maven repository.
 Snapshots are in [https://oss.sonatype.org/content/repositories/snapshots/][4].